icebob/moleculer-java-site/src/fault-tolerance.md

 ## Handling errors

-ServiceBroker protects against circular function calls.
+`ServiceBroker` protects against circular function calls.
 It also manages call-level timeout and has a retry logic handler.
 In addition, there is a built-in Circuit Breaker solution in Moleculer.
-A Circuit Breaker does the Action calls and it monitors the service health.
-Once it gets some issue, it trips and all further calls goto another Node and finally restores automatically once the Service came back.
+A Circuit Breaker does the `Action` calls and it monitors the service health.
+Once it gets some issue, it trips and all further calls goto another node and finally restores automatically once the `Service` came back.

 ## Default Service Invoker

-This is the default call logic when you create a ServiceBroker instance.
+This is the default call logic when you create a `ServiceBroker` instance.

 ```java
 // Create a Default Service Invoker